mingwang-sfdc/Test-Org-Setup/README.md

                 * Make sure your db-based slack app has "Redirect Urls" pointing to the correct Foyer URL.
 If your org is on Prod or TEST1, refer [this doc](https://salesforce.quip.com/N3h3AFbIVyxy)

                 * Authorize your db-based slack app with `https://yourorgdomain.force.com/slack/slack-connect?appId={appId}`

+4. Now you are ready to run quick test at `https://yourorgdomain.force.com/qa/notifications/quickTest.jsp`